campfirein/byterover-zed-extension/README.md

 This extension provides a Model Context Server for ByteRover, for use with the Zed AI assistant.

+ByteRover is a self-improving, shared memory layer that remembers your AI agent's coding experiences—enabling smarter, faster development and seamless collaboration across your entire dev team.
+[Learn more about ByteRover](https://www.byterover.dev/).

 ## Configuration

 To use the extension, you will need to config the context server by setting the `memory_workspace_key` and `user_email` in your Zed `<project-root/.zed/settings.json`